tblanarik/actions-ci-unittest/README.md

 # Python Actions Unittest

-This is a simple repo that shows how you can use GitHub Actions to run unittests on Python code.
+This is a simple GitHub repository that shows how you can use GitHub Actions to run unittests on Python code.

-To see the test results, visit: https://github.com/tblanarik/actions-ci-unittest/actions/runs/3380402115/jobs/5613143309
+To see the failing test results, visit the [results of this job]( https://github.com/tblanarik/actions-ci-unittest/actions/runs/3380402115/jobs/5613143309).

 You'll notice that the test failed and the reason given is: